Annual Featured Rides

 Thanksgiving Ride – Thanksgiving morning

 Every year we gather at The Corner and ride to the overlook in Pacific Palisades and back.
 Three options: Long 39 miles and 1,100 feet, Medium 36 and 1,000 feet, Short 27 miles.
 All routes are short and easy, leaving you plenty of time to go home and have a traditional Thanksgiving Dinner.
 Route sheets are available on the website before and on Thanksgiving Day.
-Guests: bring a signed waiver <link>.
-Free.

 START: The Corner: Le Doux Road at Olympic Blvd, 1 block west of La Cienega Blvd.
 Guests: bring a signed waiver <link>.
 Free.

 This popular double was resurrected in 2013 after 20 years of hibernation.
 This low-cost ride is intended as a last-chance double for California Triple Crown candidates and fans of the Grand Tour.
 It begins on PCH in Port Hueneme and takes the Grand Tour Lowland Route, switching to the Highland Route in Ojai.
 Support is minimum: water and Hammer Nutrition products at all rest stops with roving SAG for the duration.
-The Dead of Winter is limited to 75 riders to minimize cost and maximize attention to safety.
+The Dead of Winter is limited to 75 riders on each day to minimize cost and maximize attention to safety.

 Christmas Day Ride – Christmas morning